Tropical Amplitudes: Explicit computations

 where the $A$'s are sums of terms like $C_s \overline{C}_t$, etc. As the tensorial structure of this object is rather complicated, we will only focus ourselves on one particular term; a contribution to $A_u$.
 In the correlation function \eqref{e:4gravtreecf}, such a contribution comes from the following term:

-where we have used the conservation of momentum $k_1+k_2+k_3+k_4=0$, the on-shell condition $\epsilon_i.k_i=0$, and the expression of $P$ given in \eqref{e:2ptsphere}.
-It is now straightforward to check that the term corresponding to $1/|z_{31}|^2$ in the previous expression is accompanied with a factor of $|z_{12} z_{24} z_{41}|^{-2}$ which cancels precisely the conformal factor from the $c\bar c$ ghosts integration \eqref{e:cghost} and one ends up with the following integral
+where we have used the conservation of momentum $k_1+k_2+k_3+k_4=0$, the on-shell condition $\epsilon_i\cdot k_i=0$.
+It is now straightforward to check that the term corresponding to $1/|z_{31}|^2$ in the previous expression is accompanied with a factor of $|z_{12} z_{24} z_{41}|^{-2}$ which combines with the conformal factor from the $c\bar c$ ghosts integration \eqref{e:cghost} to give

 The phase dependence of the integral is either pushed to $O(\ap)$ terms or canceled due to level matching in the vicinity of $z_1$.
-Thus, we can integrate it out and recast the integral in its tropical form using the same change of variables as in \eqref{e:tropchange4pt} and one gets the following contribution to the amplitude \eqref{e:4gravtreecf}
+Thus, we can integrate it out and recast the integral in its tropical form using the same change of variables as in \eqref{e:tropchange4pt} and one gets the following contribution to the amplitude of eq.~\eqref{e:4gravtreecf}:

-where $\kappa_d:=2\pi g_c$ is the $d$ dimensional coupling constant that appears in the Einstein-Hilbert action.
+where $\kappa_d=2\pi g_c$ is the $d$-dimensional coupling constant that appears in the Einstein-Hilbert action.
 Other terms are generated in the exact same manner, by combinations of various massless poles (even $A_0$, despite that it has no explicit pole structure).
+The full amplitude is finally rewritten as an integral over $\Mtgn04$ as follows;